ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 1 *Ankle-deep Water:* The pitch is floodedd!
 Not just wet, it's actually floodedd and lies under a good three inches

 of water!
-Every time a player Falls Over, apply a -1 modifierr to the Armour roll.
+Every time a player Falls Over, apply a -1 modifier to the Armour roll.
 Additionally, whenever a Stunned player rolls over at the end of either teams' turn, roll a D6.
 On a roll of 1, lying face-down in the